Welsh Rarebit is classic beer fare, mating beer, Worcestershire sauce, and artisinal Cheddar cheese.

 2. Add small handfuls of the cheese, then small portions of the beer.
 Mix together.
 Add the Worcestershire sauce, paprika, mustard, and Tabasco, and Old Bay.
 Stir constantly.
 Repeat until all the cheese and beer is added and blended to a smooth consistency.
 Stir in the SAME direction.

-3. As an option, for a more breakfasty texture, remove a small portion, add to the beaten egg yolk, and blend well.
+3. (Optional) For a more breakfasty texture, remove a small portion, add to the beaten egg yolk, and blend well.
 Pour back into the cheese mixture and stir until the yolk is cooked.

 4. Lightly toast both sides of the bread slices.
 Spoon some Rarebit over each slice.
 Broil for a minute or so until the top is bubbly and lightly browned.
 Remove.
 Serve immediately.
-For a regional touch, top with chopped spring onions and crabmeat: Chesapeake Rarebit.
+Top with chopped spring onions.

 Post a Comment